-For some events reported by clinicians, Lilly may ask the reporting clinician for additional information to understand the characteristics of the reported event as completely as possible.
-We may call, send a fax, send a letter with specific questions or ask your clinician to complete an event-specific questionnaire.
+For some events, Lilly may ask for additional information to understand the characteristics of the reported event as completely as possible.
+We may call, send a fax, send a letter with specific questions or ask your healthcare provider to complete an event-specific questionnaire.

 Why Follow-Up is Important

-For some cases, we may need specific diagnostic or other medically relevant information to help confirm a relationship between the event and medication - information that may be critical to determine if there is a potential risk to patients that could potentially lead to changes in the labeling of a medication.
+For some cases, we may need specific diagnostic or other medically relevant information to help understand the relationship between the event and medication - information that may be critical to determine if there is a risk to patients that could possibly lead to changes in the labeling of a medication.

-The more information provided, the better Lilly can aid clinicians in the future in tailoring medical therapy and reducing the risks of adverse events.
+The more information provided, the better Lilly can aid the healthcare provider in the future in tailoring medical therapy and reducing the risks of adverse events.

-The Lilly Patient Safety staff understands that medical practices are busy and tries to keep requests for additional information as concise as possible.
-One or two specific pieces of information about an adverse event may assist us in understanding the issue.
-Healthcare providers are welcome to call and speak directly to the Patient Safety staff member involved in reviewing the adverse event report.
+The Lilly Global Patient Safety staff understands that medical practices are busy and we try to keep requests for additional information as concise as possible.
+Healthcare providers are welcome to call and speak directly to the Global Patient Safety staff member involved in reviewing the adverse event report.

 HIPAA Privacy Rule - Disclosure for Public Health Activities

-Covered entities may disclose protected health information to a person subject to FDA jurisdiction, for public health purposes related to the quality, safety or effectiveness of an FDA-regulated product or activity for which that person has responsibility.
+Healthcare Providers are covered entities under HIPAA and may disclose protected health information to a pharmaceutical company such as Lilly, for public health purposes related to the quality, safety or effectiveness of an FDA-regulated product or activity for which that pharmaceutical company has responsibility.
 Examples of purposes or activities for which such disclosures may be made include, but are not limited to:

-Collecting or reporting adverse events (including similar reports regarding food and dietary supplements), product defects or problems (including problems regarding use or labeling), or biological product deviations;
+- Collecting or reporting adverse events, product defects or problems (including problems regarding use or labeling), or biological product deviations;

-Conducting post-marketing surveillance.
-See 45 CFR 164.512(b)(1)(iii).
+- Conducting post-marketing surveillance.
 The "person" subject to the jurisdiction of the FDA does not have to be a specific individual.
 Rather, it can be an individual or an entity, such as a partnership, corporation or association.
 Covered entities may identify the party or parties responsible for an FDA-regulated product from the product label, from written material that accompanies the product (known as labeling), or from sources of labeling, such as the Physician's Desk Reference.

 HIPAA - Disclosures for Public Health Activities